Dhaulagiri/ember-cli-firebase-hosting/README.md

 ### App naming

-This tool assumes that your ember-cli has the same name as your Firebase app.
-If that is not the case open `firebase.json` and change the `firebase` property from your ember-cli app's name to the name of your app in Firebase.
+This tool assumes that your ember-cli app has the same name as your Firebase app.
+If that is not the case open `firebase.json` file and change the `firebase` property from your ember-cli app's name to the name of your app in Firebase.

 ### Deploy